 Opting out of or Transfering your insurance

-The Internationalization Office is no longer accepting opt-outs or opt-ins to the Foreign Health Insurance for the Fall 2016 semester, as the deadline was
+The Internationalization Office is no longer accepting opt-outs or opt-ins to the Foreign Health Insurance for the Winter 2017 semester, as the deadline was

-The next semester to opt out or into the Foreign Health Insurance will be Winter 2017.
+The next semester to opt out or into the Foreign Health Insurance will be Spring 2017.

 You are eligible to opt out from our insurance plan if one of these statements applies to you: